VCityTeam/UD-Graph/Notes/Analysis-XSLT_Conversion.md

-# XSLT Conversion
+# XSLT transformation
 XSLT transformations appear to be the most straightforward way to convert GML/CityGML into RDF or OWL.
 This is naturally because all of these formats are encoded in XML.
 This document will analyze the structure of Brink, et al's proposed stylesheet, which can be found [here](https://www.pldn.nl/wiki/Boek/BrinkEtAl-GML2RDF#XSLT_stylesheet_GML_.3E_RDF), for converting GML into RDF, and later how it functions when converting CityGML to RDF.

 ## Related Articles
-* Brink, Linda van den, et al. « **Linking Spatial Data: Automated Conversion of Geo-Information Models and GML Data to RDF** ».
+* Brink, Linda van den, et al. « **Linking Spatial Data: Automated transformation of Geo-Information Models and GML Data to RDF** ».
 International Journal of Spatial Data Infrastructures Research, vol. 9, nᵒ 0, octobre 2014, p.
 59‑85. ijsdir.sadl.kuleuven.be, doi:10.2902/.
 * Linda van den Brink, **Geospatial Data on the Web**, PhD Thesis, October 2018
 * Van den Brink, L., et al. « **From Geo-Data to Linked Data: Automated Transformation from GML to RDF** ».
 Linked Open Data - Pilot Linked Open Data Nederland.
 Deel 2 - De Verdieping, Geonovum, 2013, Pp. 249-261, 2013. repository.tudelft.nl, https://repository.tudelft.nl/islandora/object/uuid%3A8ec77e83-8406-47d3-8705-32633619ba1f.